-The Inn’s new owners (Ned, Kate, Paul, and Maria) have dedicated themselves to reviving its standing as a hub for culture and recreation.
+The Inn’s new owners have dedicated themselves to reviving its standing as a hub for culture and recreation.
 But this time with WiFi.
 Now, after a few thoughtful renovations, Naramata Inn and its 12 exclusive period-style rooms are ready to provide visitors with a new standard of R&R&R. The third “R” is for that Restaurant you keep hearing about.
-Coming soon!

 Looking for delicious experiences and unforgettable wine-country adventures?
 Just head in any direction.
 The Inn is poised between Lake Okanagan, the very hikable Kettle Valley Railway trails, fruit orchards, vineyards, and a wealth of award-winning wineries.
-And—in just a few weeks—guests can also stay put and let us enchant them at our hyper-local restaurant and bar helmed by famed Canadian chef Ned Bell.
+And guests can also stay put and let us enchant them at our hyper-local restaurant and bar helmed by Chef Jacob Deacon-Evans.

 Naramata Inn feels worlds away from the hustle and bustle of city life.
 But it’s actually only 15 minutes from our “big sister” city of Penticton—and a scenic drive from Vancouver, Calgary, or Edmonton.
 So queue up your favourite playlist and let’s get going.

 A place so pretty, we got a bit jealous.